-The ECO has the authority to stop works if in his/her opinion there is a serious threat to or impact on the environment caused directly from the construction operations.
+The ECO has the authority to stop works if in his/her opinion there is a serious threat to or impact on the environment caused directly from the construction operations, and must immediately inform DEA&DP if there is any non-compliance with the S24G Environmental Authorisation and EMPr.

-This authority is to be limited to non-compliance to the EMPr and emergency situations where consultation with the Environmental Consultant is not immediately available.
+This authority is to be limited to non-compliance to the EMPr and emergency situations.

-The ECO is to inform the Environmental Consultant of the reasons for the stoppage as soon as possible.
-A relevant reason should be supplied to Eagle Towers SA (Pty) Ltd/Site representative as soon as possible after stoppage of such works.
+The ECO is to inform the applicant and DEA&DP of the reasons for the stoppage as soon as possible.
+A relevant reason should be supplied to Atlas Tower (Pty) Ltd./Site representative as soon as possible after stoppage of such works.

-Upon failure by the contractor or his employee to show adequate consideration to the environmental aspects of this contract i.e. wilful destruction of the environment, the ECO may recommend to Eagle Towers SA (Pty) Ltd/site representative to have the contractor's representative or any employee(s) removed from the site or work suspended until the matter is remedied.
+Upon failure by the contractor or his employee to show adequate consideration to the environmental aspects of this contract i.e. wilful destruction of the environment, the ECO may recommend to Atlas Tower (Pty) Ltd./site representative to have the contractor's representative or any employee(s) removed from the site or work suspended until the matter is remedied.